Naagin (2015 TV series): Season 3

-Ruhi in disguise as Bela and Vishakha arrives at the house of Yuvraj who killed Ruhi's husband Vikrant and attempts to kill Yuvraj, but he manages to survive.
-Mahir is compelled to marry Bela.
-Vikrant is revealed to be alive and was plotting his fake death with his mother Sumitra - Naagrani of Nidhog clan to attain Naagmani.
-Yuvraj is also a naag and Sumitra's son, who was also a part of the plan.
-When Bela learns about this, she is heartbroken and devastated.
-Vishakha joins Vikrant for Naagmani, but later she regrets it and rejoins Bela.
+Ruhi, disguised as Bela, arrives at Sehgal's house along with Vishakha to avenge the murder of her lover, Vikrant.
+They kills few of murderers including Yuvraj whom Bela was supposed to marry then Bela marry Mahir.
+It is later revealed that Vikrant is alive and had staged his death with the help of his mother, Sumitra: the Naagrani of the Nidhog clan in a calculated scheme to obtain the Naagmani.
+Yuvraj, also a naag and Sumitra's son, was complicit in the plan is revealed to be alive.
+When Bela discovers the truth, she is left shattered and betrayed.
+Vishakha initially sides with Vikrant in the pursuit of the Naagmani but later repents and rejoins Bela.
 Vikrant leaves his mother's evil plans and joins hands with Bela.
 Vikrant accepts Vishakha's love, and they marry.
-On finding out the truth about Bela's identity, Mahir is shattered.
-He loses his memory and forgets Bela.
-Later, Yuvraj returns and is revealed to be a Naag from Nidhog clan.
-Sumitra plans to have Mahir marry Vishakha, but Bela takes Mahir away and makes him recollect his memories.
-Sumitra arrives there and pushes Bela, Vishakha, and Vikrant from a cliff.
-Mahir becomes mentally unstable, and Bela returns to take revenge on Sumitra and remarries Mahir.
-Bela uses Naagmani to restore Mahir's memories and they consummate their relationship.
+Upon learning Bela's true identity, Mahir is devastated and loses his memory, forgetting her entirely.
+Sumitra plots to marry Mahir to Vishakha, but Bela intervenes and restores his memories.
+Sumitra retaliates by pushing Bela, Vishakha, and Vikrant off a cliff, leaving Mahir mentally unstable.
+Bela returns to exact revenge, remarries Mahir, and uses the Naagmani to fully restore his memories.
+Their relationship is consummated.
 Sumitra seeks help from Hukkum who tries to impregnate Bela to give birth to a demon child.
-Vishakha kills Yuvraj, takes Bela's place, and gives birth to Taamsi, who grows up in a matter of seconds and kills Hukkum.
-Bela reveals to Mahir that she is pregnant with their child.
-Taamsi kills Bela and Mahir and obtains Naagmani but it is cursed by Mahanaagrani Shivangi, who survived the attack on her and since then has disappeared.
-Later, Taamsi along with Sumitra and her gang visit a sage and he reveals that Bela and Mahir would be reborn.
+Vishakha kills Yuvraj, assumes Bela's identity, and gives birth to Taamsi, who rapidly grows and kills Hukkum.
+Bela later reveals her pregnancy to Mahir, but Taamsi murders them both and claims the Naagmani.
+However, the Naagmani is cursed by Mahanaagrani Shivangi, who survived the attack on her and since then has disappeared.
+Taamsi, Sumitra, and their allies are later told by a sage that Bela and Mahir will be reborn.

-28 years later, Bela and Mahir are reborn as Shravani and Mihir and reunite.
+Twenty-eight years later, Bela and Mahir are reborn as Shravani and Mihir and reunite.
 Vikrant is killed by Taamsi and Sumitra.
-After learning Shivangi's story, Shravani lures Ritik and Rocky to the temple and summons Shivangi, now Mahanaagrani, to lift the Naagmani's curse.
+After learning Shivangi's truth, Shravani summons Mahanaagrani Shivangi to lift the Naagmani’s curse.
 Shivangi accidentally removes the curse, but Ritik and Rocky take the Naagmani and imprison them.
 Yamini, still alive, tries to buy the Naagmani but is killed by Shivangi.
-Shravani and Vishakha defeat Taamsi and Sumitra.
 It's revealed Shesha, disguised as Rocky and Ritik, had killed Shivangi.
 Shivangi defeats her.
 Mihir rescues them.
-Ritik dies and reunites with Shivanya, while Shivangi and Rocky start a new life.
-Shivangi declares Shravani as the Naagrani of the Naaglok and protector of Naagmani.
+Ritik dies and reunites with Shivanya in the afterlife, while Shivangi and Rocky begin a new life together.
+Shivangi declares Shravani the Naagrani of Naaglok and guardian of the Naagmani.
 Shravani kills Sumitra, Taamsi, and Shesha.
 Naagmani is declared safe for fifty full moons, after which Shravani's duty ends.
 Shravani marries Mihir.
-Vishakha, a traitorous ku-sarp, vows to steal the Naagmani after fifty moons.
+Meanwhile, Vishakha vows to steal the Naagmani after fifty moons.